manjaro/website/content/contribute.md

 ### Volunteer for the Wiki

-You can volunteer for the wiki as documentation writer, to apply as a writer head to the wiki and <a href="https://wiki.manjaro.org/index.php?title=Special:CreateAccount&amp;returnto=Main+Page">create a account</a> after your account is approved you can start writing content.
+You can volunteer for the wiki as documentation writer, to apply as a writer head to the wiki and <a href="https://wiki.manjaro.org/index.php?title=Special:CreateAccount&amp;returnto=Main+Page">create an account</a> after your account is approved you can start writing content.

 ### You Want to Volunteer as Something Else We Have Not Covered

-Head to the <a href="https://manjaro.org/contact/">contact form</a> and email the Manjaro project.</p>
+Send an email to the <a href="mailto:info@manjaro.org">Manjaro Project</a></p>

 ### Mailing Lists
 These lists are not for communication but used for status reports.